SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 ~~~
 import numpy as np
-array = np.zeros((50000, 50000))
+array = np.zeros((10000, 10000))
 array = array + 10
 ~~~
 {: .language-python}

 Here, we import the NumPy library, use a specialised function to set up a NumPy array of size 10000x10000 with elements set to zero, and then - in a very Pythonic way - add 10 to each element.
 It's simpler, closer to our conceptual model of what we want to achieve, and it's much faster.

-## Revisiting our Inflammation Dataset
+## Introducing an Inflammation Dataset

-Let's take a more in-depth look at our CSV inflammation dataset we looked at previously.
+We're now going to use an example dataset based on a clinical trial of inflammation in patients who have been given a new treatment for arthritis.
+There are a number of these data sets in the `data` directory, and are each stored in comma-separated values (CSV) format: each row holds information for a single patient, and the columns represent successive days.

-As before, we can use NumPy to load our dataset into a Python variable:
+We can use first NumPy to load our dataset into a Python variable:

 ~~~
 data = np.loadtxt(fname='../data/inflammation-01.csv', delimiter=',')